 There are numerous displays, descriptions and hands-on models throughout the mill to make your visit enjoyable and informative.
 It is ideal to show children those fascinating mechanical features not to be seen elsewhere and to explore how wheat is turned into flour.

-The mill shop sells over 25 types of flour and 8 types of oat product in sizes from 1 kg to 25 kg, together with yeast, biscuits, ice-cream and other specialist foods.
+The mill shop sells a wide variety of flours and oat product in sizes from 1 kg to 25 kg, together with yeast, biscuits, ice-cream and other specialist foods.